Promist-Moon/tp/docs/UserGuide.md

 ## Glossary

-* Student: A person who's being taught by the tutor (you).
-* **Payment Status**: Each student has a payment status which updates every month.
-  * Paid - The student has paid within the month
-  * Unpaid - The student has not paid within the month
-  * Overdue - The student has outstanding bills from previous months
-* **Bill**: The payment amount owed by a student
-* **Subjects**: Math, English, Physics, Chemistry, Biology, Geography, History, Mother tongue, Social Studies, Literature
-* **Note**: A comment located in a student's information
-* **Schedule**: A timetable for classes containing the time, location, subject of the class and the student taking the class

-## Glossary

 | **Category**  | **Term**                           | **Definition**                                                                                                                                    |
 |---------------|------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|
 | **Technical** | **Command Line Interface (CLI)**   | A text-based user interface used to interact with the software program.                                                                           |